wasd377/CS2-black-flashbangs/README.md

 2. Now run CMD (Win+R) and enter command<br>
    <b>python -m pip install mss numpy</b>

-3. Put the script in C: folder or any other and then run Windows Powershell as an admin.
+3. Put the script in <b>C:</b> folder or any other and then run Windows Powershell as an admin.

 4. In PowerShell run command<br>
-   python3 cs2_overlay.py
+   <b>python3 cs2_overlay.py</b>

-   Make sure you run it in the same folder as the script, for example if you put script in C: folder you need to run it from C:, so dont forget to change directories using cd command.
+   Make sure you run it in the same folder as the script, for example if you put script in C: folder you need to run it from C:, so dont forget to change directories using <b>cd</b> command.

 5. Enjoy black flashbangs!